developmentseed/eoapi-k8s/docs/autoscaling.md

 ### Install Newest `eoapi` Chart

-1. In your terminal:
+1. The `autoscaling` key was added to the `values.yaml` in version in chart version `0.1.11`.
+So update your eoapi repo:

    ```sh
    helm repo add eoapi https://devseed.com/eoapi-k8s/
    helm repo update
    ```

-2. Add the required secret overrides and changes you need to an arbitrarily named `.yaml` file (`config.yaml` below) but the important part here is that we are enabling `autoscaling` and playing with `requestRate` metric
+2. Add the required secret overrides and autoscaling changes you need to an arbitrarily named `.yaml` file (`config.yaml` below) but the important part here is that we are enabling `autoscaling` and playing with `requestRate` metric

    ```sh